francesco-innocenti/Neuro_AI_Papers/README.md

 [Computational Foundations of Natural Intelligence](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5770642/) by van Gerven (2017)

-Focusing on artificial neural networks, this reviews covers various modelling approaches to intelligence.
+Focusing on artificial neural networks, this reviews discusses various modelling approaches to intelligence across many disciplines and levels of analysis.

 [Insights from the brain: The road towards Machine Intelligence](https://www.insightsfromthebrain.com) by Thiboust (2020)

-Aimed primarily at AI researchers, this is a beautifully illustrated ebook outlining a variety of facts and theories about the brain, especially the neocortex, that have been already used, or otherwise could be used, to power AI.
+Aimed primarily at AI researchers, this is a beautifully illustrated ebook outlining a variety of facts and theories about the brain that have been already used, or otherwise could be used, to power AI.

 [The Mutual Inspirations of Machine Learning and Neuroscience](https://www.sciencedirect.com/science/article/pii/S089662731500255X) by Helmstaedter (2015)